mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 Depending on the specific solver variant, the length of phase 2 can be limited to 8 moves or left unlimited [^speedsolving.com-wiki-nd].
 In the unlimited version, phase 2 contains 3981312 states that can be solved within 16 moves, while phase 1 constains nearly 11 trillion states with a maximum of 15 moves.

+> There was never any claim that my solver worked by reaching HTR state prior to you making it.
+If you recall the discussion we had about it I had to do a test to confirm that it did, in fact, reach all HTR states in 8 moves or less.
+My solver has always worked by reaching a 3-color solved state and the fact that I chose to limit to 8 moves had nothing to do with HTR, it was done because generating beyond 8 moves starts to noticeably increase init time and there is minimal downside to limiting because the only solutions that are eliminated are the longer ones.
+I did a lot of testing of setting the limit to various lengths above 8 and concluded that 8 was the best tradeoff in terms of init time vs solution length.
+Whether or not anyone agrees with my choice of an 8 move limit is no reflection on my solving method which is perfectly capable of working with any length for phase 2, up to and including the max length of 16 which is exactly what my latest solver does as mentioned already.
+The fact that my choice of 8 had the incidental side-effect of also providing HTR solutions is also no reflection on my solving method, it is an inherent property of the cube.

 Instead of terminating at the first solution, the algorithm continues to search by incrementally increasing the phase 1 length while decreasing the phase 2 length until it finds an optimal solution or reach the desired solution length.
 Furthermore, the solver is capable of finding quick and short suboptimal solutions (20 moves or less) using the same logic.

 A notable feature is that the Feather's algorithm finds suboptimal solutions while searching for an optimal one.
 Consequently, the phase 2 length does not necessarily have to be 0 in order to prove that the solution found is optimal.